 Our hyper DSC, used for measuring polymeric samples by using very high heating and cooling rates, allows to spot transitions easier.
 Another practical application of this method is heating crystalline polymers above the temperature nuclei free (TNF) and quench it so an amorphous solid is obtained.
-This amorphous state can then be subjected to ordinary heating and cooling rates to analyse crystallization kinetics for example.
+This amorphous state can then be subjected to ordinary heating and cooling rates to analyze crystallization kinetics for example.

 The apparatus we use is capable of reaching a heating and cooling rates of 500 K/min and reaches sub zero temperatures.